apify/apify-docs/sources/academy/webscraping/api_scraping/graphql_scraping/introspection.md

 ## Understanding the response {#understanding-the-response}

 An introspection query's response body size will vary depending on how big the target API is.
-In our case, what we got back is a 27 thousand line JSON response 🤯 If you just thought to yourself, "Wow, that's a whole lot to sift through!
+In our case, what we got back is a 27 thousand line JSON response 🤯 If you thought to yourself, "Wow, that's a whole lot to sift through!
 I don't want to look through that!", you are absolutely right.
 Luckily for us, there is a fantastic online tool called [GraphQL Voyager](https://graphql-kit.com/graphql-voyager/) (no install required) which can take this massive JSON response and turn it into a digestable visualization of the API.

 Let's copy the response to our clipboard by clicking inside of the response body and pressing **CMD** + **A**, then subsequently **CMD** + **C**.
 Now, we'll head over to [GraphQL Voyager](https://graphql-kit.com/graphql-voyager/) and click on **Change Schema**.
 In the modal, we'll click on the **Introspection** tab and paste our data into the text area.